jonnyrod08/EE3370_Project_1_Rodriguez_J/README.md

 EE 3370 Project 1

-This project is made to get the student accostomed to using a version control software.
+This project is made to get the student accustomed to using a version control software.